Practice Areas

 Practice Areas - Explained

-Civil Rights - Civil Rights are most often associated with certain constitutional rights, such as the rights guaranteed by the Bill of Rights in the U.S. Constitution and corresponding provisions in state constitutions, such as Article I of the Pennsylvania Constitution.
+Civil Rights - Civil Rights are most often associated with constitutional rights, such as the rights guaranteed by the Bill of Rights in the U.S. Constitution and corresponding provisions in state constitutions, such as Article I of the Pennsylvania Constitution.
 Such constitutional rights include, but are not limited to:

 -The right to free speech (First Amendment, U.S. Const.);